You are here

 U.S.-Brunei Trade Facts

-The United States and Brunei engage closely on trade and investment issues, including under our 2002 Trade and Investment Framework Agreement.
+The United States and Brunei engage regularly on trade and investment issues, including under our 2002 Trade and Investment Framework Agreement.

 U.S. goods and services trade with Brunei totaled an estimated $208 million in 2017 (latest data available).
 Exports were $176 million; imports were $32 million.
 The U.S. goods and services trade surplus with Brunei was $144 million in 2017.

 Brunei is currently our 135th largest goods trading partner with $365 million in total (two way) goods trade during 2018.
 Goods exports totaled $267 million; goods imports totaled $98 million.
 The U.S. goods trade surplus with Brunei was $169 million in 2018.

 Trade in services with Brunei (exports and imports) totaled an estimated $64 million in 2017 (latest data available).
 Services exports were $55 million; services imports were $9 million.
 The U.S. services trade surplus with Brunei was $46 million in 2017 (latest data available).

 According to the Department of Commerce, U.S. exports of goods and services to Brunei supported an estimated 1 thousand jobs in 2015 (latest data available) (7 hundred supported by goods exports and 5 hundred supported by services exports).